PaulMarinaro/billypedia/README.md

 ---

 ### TODO 5 : Populate the General Recordings List

 For this **TODO**, you must assemble a new `<section>` and `<ul>` for Billy's general recordings data.
-Unlike **TODO 4**, there is yet a section or unordered list in the DOM for the recordings, so you must use jQuery to create those elements, too.
+Unlike **TODO 4**, there is not a section or unordered list in the DOM for the recordings, so you must use jQuery to create those elements, too.

 a.
 Create a recordings `<section id="section-recordings">` and add it below the section for top rated recordings in the sidebar.
-How can you acheive this with jQuery?
+How can you achieve this with jQuery?

 b.
 Create a `<ul id="list-recordings">`, style it, and add it to the `<section id="section-recordings">`.

 c.
 Add a styled `<li class="recording">` for every recording in the recordings Array.
 What lodash methods can help you here?

 d.
+Add a separate `<div>` for the title, artist, release, and year of each recording.
+Give them a class based on their key in the object.

+e.
 Add CSS styling rules to the `css/site.css` file to style the list items.
 Can these style rules apply to list items in both the top rated and recordings lists?
-How can you acheive this with CSS selectors/rules and jQuery?
+How can you achieve this with CSS selectors/rules and jQuery?

 **The resulting HTML should look something like this:**